Moving is Not an Option!

 A Bad-Faith Eviction

-Many times during her tenancy, Abby’s landlord has suggested she would like to evict her so that family members or homestays could move in.
-At one point, Abby’s landlord even stated that her friends said she could evict Abby and rent the unit to a new tenant to make more money.
-Previously, Abby asked to remain in the unit and the threats of eviction were dropped.
-Meanwhile, the landlord has consistently failed to take care of basic repairs, including a broken stovetop and screen door, and asked Abby not to use the dryer in her unit in order to save on electricity.
+During the tenancy, the landlord suggested they would like to evict Abby so that family members or homestays could move in.
+Previously, Abby asked to remain in the unit and the possibility of eviction was averted.
+Meanwhile, the landlord failed to take care of basic repairs, including a broken stovetop and screen door, and asked Abby not to use the dryer in her unit in order to save on electricity.

 In late 2023, Abby’s landlord asked her to agree to a voluntary rent increase of 42%.
-Feeling pressured, Abby agreed to an increase of 24% - an increase of $300.
+Feeling pressured, Abby agreed to an increase of 24%.
 Following this, the landlord was upset with Abby for not agreeing to a larger increase.

 Timeline of Events